A Comprehensive Framework for Evaluating Time to Event Predictions using the Restricted Mean Survival Time: Conclusion

-Under consistency assumptions defined in Section~\ref{sec::notations}, we proved that all the methods described above are asymptotically valid.
-We want to stress that the whole analysis procedure is model-agnostic, thus robust against model misspecification, but not against censoring model misspecification.
-This is a classical limitation when using IPCW methods: in particular, the same assumption on the censoring model is required for the standard Brier score~\citep[see][]{gerds_consistent_2006}.
-Another limitation concerns the independence assumption between censoring and covariate for the global variable importance test, in Theorem~\ref{thm::vimpG}.
-Unfortunately, we were not able to extend this result to a more general dependence relation.
+Another limitation concerns the independence assumption between censoring and covariates for the global variable importance test, in Theorem~\ref{thm::vimpG}.
+Unfortunately, we were not able to extend this last result to a more general dependence relation.
 The distribution of the test statistic relies on properties of Kaplan-Meier integrals and new theoretical results would need to be derived for a test statistic that would be based on a general estimator of the censoring cumulative distribution.
 This is left to future research.

+Split conformal prediction offers a computationally efficient approach to conducting distribution-free predictive inference in regression tasks.
+However, it relies on a single random split of the data, which can significantly influence the results.
+Various methods exist to aggregate split conformal prediction intervals across multiple splits (cross-conformal prediction~\citep{vovk_cross-conformal_2015}, jackknife+ and K-fold CV+ prediction~\citep{barber_predictive_2021}, K-subsample conformal prediction~\citep{gupta_nested_2022} and multi-split conformal prediction based on Markov’s inequality~\citep{solari_multi_2022}).
+These methods allow us to mitigate the impact of the split on the prediction intervals created with Algorithms~\ref{algo::IPCWsplit} and~\ref{algo::IPCWROO}.
+Developing a multi-split procedure for the global variable importance test is an avenue for future research.